iot-kits/D1S-Display-WBIT/ReadMe-inline.md

 # D1S-Display-WBIT
-Remote display for users without an IoT Kits weather station.
-Preprogrammed!
+These instructions are for the Remote Display kit for users without an IoT Kits weather station.
+The microcontroller is preprogrammed!

 ## Assembly and Configuration Instructions
 ### Features: